Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 AI model "🌲 Forest":

 * *Heights* - classifies vegetation by height: by default 0-4 m for shrub ("low vegetation"), 4-10 m for regular forest ("medium forest"), 10+ m for area with tall trees ("high forest").
-Clasification is done per vegetated area, and not per single tree (see `Forest Mapping classes <https://docs.mapflow.ai/forest/classes.html>`_).
+Classification is done per vegetated area, and not per single tree (see `Forest Mapping classes <https://docs.mapflow.ai/forest/classes.html>`_).
 * *Tree crowns* - extracts tree crowns from dense forest cover as well as free-standing trees.

 4. Run the processing